johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 - Generate a migration for removing NOT NULL on reservationID in room_restrictions table `soda generate fizz AddNotNullToReservationIDForRestrictions`
 ### Connecting our handlers to our new database functions
+### Connecting search availability to the make reservation page